healyk/Scheme-in-Scheme/README.markdown

 Read about it [here](http://codingninja.wordpress.com/category/programming/scheme/scheme-in-scheme/)

+Note that this is Chicken Scheme specific.
+If you want to use/run this in another scheme implementation replace the (use ...) statements in repl.scm with an appropriate loading mechanism for the SRFIs.

 ## Individual Links

 Here are links to my blog where I'm currently explaining each part.
 It's sort of a thought dump of what I'm doing.
 It is somewhat interesting to see the evolution of the software through each iteration.